Mining, Industry and Post-Communist Transition in SW Romania

 The day will start by visiting the Corvin Castle continuing with a visit to Calan (defunct metallurgic industry).
 We will have a trip to Ruschita (80 km, 1 ½ h) and we will visit the marble quarry, after that we will have lunch.
 Then we will travel to Recas Winery (120 km, 2h), near Timisoara for a visit and farewell dinner including wine tasting.
 Accommodation in Timisoara.

-• Half board with special dinners and wine tastings according to the program
+• Meals, special dinners and wine tasting according to the program

 • Meeting with professionals of different industrial sites